News

 31 August 2021

 Joseph Perla is a Ph.D. candidate in the John and Willie Leone Family Department of Energy and Mineral Engineering at Penn State.
-His research interest lies in environmental economics and computable general equilibrium models.
+His research interest lies in natural resource economics and computable general equilibrium models.

 11 June 2021

-If the agricultural sector fails to adapt better to climate change, food production is set to fall – 10% by mid-century and 25% by 2100 – affecting the supply of a growing world population, a new PCHES study has found.
+If the agricultural sector fails to adjust better to future temperature and precipitation, food production is set to fall – 10% by mid-century and 25% by 2100 – affecting the supply of a growing world population, a new PCHES study has found.

 8 June 2021

 Jiameng Zheng is a Ph.D. candidate at the LBJ School of Public Affairs at UT Austin.
-Her research focuses on using applied microeconomic theory, applied econometrics, and policy analysis to study the economics of environmental problems and policy, with a focus on water pollution control.
+Her research focuses on using applied microeconomic theory, applied econometrics, and policy analysis to study the economics of natural resource challenges and policy, with a focus on water use and treatment regulations.

 6 April 2021

-Florian Grosset is a fourth-year Ph.D. student in Sustainable Development at Columbia University.
+Florian Grosset is a fourth-year Ph.D. student at Columbia University.
 He primarily investigates the ways in which individuals, firms, and policy-makers cope with risk – as well as the distortions that their risk-coping strategies induce.

 2 February 2021